flowplayer/flowplayer-ovp-for-wordpress/readme.txt

 === Flowplayer Platform Embed ===
 Contributors: flowplayerorg, underdude
-Tags: flowplayer, embed
-Requires at least: 4.7
+Tags: flowplayer, video, mp4, hsl, webm, embed Requires at least: 4.7
 Tested up to: 5.1
 Stable tag: 0.2.0
 License: GPL-2.0+
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

-Embed videos from Flowplayer online video platform directly into your content.
+Flowplayer/WordPress plugin is an extremely simple tool to embed videos on your WP site.

 == Description ==
-Embed videos from Flowplayer online video platform directly into your content.
-This plugin includes both Gutenberg block and support for classic editor.
+Flowplayer/WordPress plugin is an extremely simple tool to embed videos on your WP site.
+The videos are embedded directly on your pages without leaving Wordpress and without writing any HTML code.
+The plugin works seamlessly with both Gutenberg and the classic editor.

+Your videos are played with the best possible quality and speed regardless of the end-user device and the quality is automatically switched when the connection speed changes.
+The player design is highly customizable and minimalistic so that the video is the start of the show — not the player.

 == Installation ==
 = Configure API keys =